RoboJackets/robocup-software/docs/source/tutorial.rst

 For instance, the author's branch would be named ``kevin-fu/robocup-sw-tutorial``.

-Then take a look at the defense play in ``rj_gameplay/rj_gameplay/play/defense.py``.
-Launch soccer (our UI) and the ER-force simulator, same way as you did in the installation guide, then select this play as the test play to see it in action.
-Click the green checkmark in our UI.
-You should see 3 robots form a wall, 2 robots mark the opposing team, and 1 robot play goalie.
+Launch soccer (our UI) and the
+ER-force simulator, same way as you did in the installation guide, then select this play as the test play to see it in action.

-Figure out which line(s) to change so that 4 robots form a wall instead of 3.
-When done, take a screenshot of the four wallers.

 Now that you've made a change to the repo, run ``git status``.
 You should see that whatever files you changed show up in red, which indicates that they are